 If your dog has been throwing up clear liquid, you are probably concerned about what to do next.
 Some dogs will vomit from time to time, but repeated vomiting requires some attention.
-Dog vomit can appear clear, brown, white, or yellow.
+Dog vomit can appear clear, brown, bloody, white, or yellow.
 It may or may not appear foamy.
+Determining whether a dog vomiting clear liquid is a problem depends on the other symptoms present and the frequency at which it's happening.
 There are several potential reasons why your dog is vomiting clear liquid.

 Why Do Dogs Vomit Clear Liquid?